 Under the GDPR (General Data Protection Regulation), individuals are afforded several rights related to the way organisations use their personal data.
 Among those rights is the ability to submit a DSAR (data subject access request), which requires organisations to send them the following information:

-- Confirmation that the individual’s data is being processed.
+- Confirmation that their personal information is being processed

 - Information about automated decision-making, including profiling, and the reasoning for and potential consequences of the automation.